metagentools/GraphBin/tutorial.md

 ### Prepare binning results

 `prepResult.py` is a support script that allows you to format an initial binning result into the .csv format with contig identifiers and bin ID.
 Contigs are named according to their original identifier and bins are numbered according to the fasta file name.
-You can run `prepResult.py` as follows.
+We can run `prepResult.py` as follows.

 ```
 python support/prepResult.py --binned $my_path/maxbin_bins --output $my_path/